ShohbatPranto/ShohbatPranto/README.md

 ### Hi there 👋
 - I am Pranto 😀
-- 🔭 I’m currently Studying at Brac University
+- 🔭 I’m currently Majoring in Computer Science at Brac University
 - 📫 How to reach me: shohbatahsanpranto@gmail.com

 <!--